-The HICP is used to be able to compare with countries within the EU
+The HICP is used to be able to compare with other EU countries

-Another measure of inflation is the harmonised index for consumer prices, the HICP.
-This is an index for international comparisons of inflation (read more about the HICP via one of the links below).
-Although there can be significant differences in the short run between the rates of increase in the HICP and the CPIF, the two measures are relatively close to each other.
+Another measure of inflation is the harmonised index for consumer prices (the HICP).
+This is an index for international comparisons of inflation.
+Although there may occasionally be differences between the rate of increase in the HICP and the CPIF, the two measures are relatively close to each other over time.

 In addition to the CPIF target variable, the Riksbank regularly analyses various measures of underlying inflation.
 Such measures can give an indication of how high the more persistent component of the measured inflation rate is.
 Read more on the page Underlying inflation.